California Medical Board Complaints and Accusations

 • Being placed on probation and required to pay the costs of probation monitoring

 While a public reprimand may stay on your record, it typically does not include any type of practice restriction.
-Public reprimands address minor violations and are generally considered to be a lesser form of discipline.
+Public Reprimands address minor violations and are generally considered to be a lesser form of discipline.

 FACING AN ACCUSATION?
 WE ARE HERE TO HELP.